z-lab/paroquant/README.md

 ### Inference

 The docker image for interactive inference is `ghcr.io/z-lab/paroquant:chat`.
-Install `vllm` if you are running on the host:
+Install vLLM if you are running on the host:

 ```bash
 pip install vllm==0.15.1